uninstallio/android-sdk/README.md

 ### Steps to integrate the sdk to your Android project.

-1. Download and Unzip the zip file.
+1. Setup - Clone the github repository (add url) or download and unzip the zip file (all url).
-2. Put SDK jar files to libs folder.
+2. Add SDK jar files to libs folder.
-3. Configure SDK settings in the Manifestfile.
+3. Configure SDK settings in the Your project's AndroidManifest.xml file.
-4. Set the SDK “Token and Secret” in Stringsfile.
+4. Set the SDK “Token and Secret” in Your project's string.xml file.
 5. Initialize the SDK - In the main activity class.
 6. Passing Information to SDK.
     a) Unique System User ID and Email ID.